AUTeam2/server-setup/README.md

 - Run a special startup command in Docker Toolbox.
 - Find your docker-machine IP address.

 **LF line endings:** Before cloning the directory, ensure that your Git doesn't automatically modify files.
 Otherwise, Git will automatically convert to Windows style CRLF endings.
 It must be set up to keep Unix-style LF line endings.
-Run the command `git config --global core.autocrlf input`.
+Run the command `git config --global core.autocrlf false`.

 If you forget to do this, you will get an error when the webinterface container tries to run the entrypoint script.